In-School Programs

 School Band and String Ensemble Support

 Another key component of OrchKids in-school programming is augmenting existing Baltimore City Public Schools’ instrumental classes by providing additional teacher support.
-OrchKids teachers support the Baltimore City School teacher by pulling select students out of class for small group lessons or sectionals, and playing side-by-side with students during ensemble rehearsal to model musicality as well as successful rehearsal and performance practices.
+OrchKids teachers support the Baltimore City School teacher playing side-by-side with students during ensemble rehearsal to model musicality as well as successful rehearsal and performance practices.
+Additionally, once a week, students are given small group lessons or sectionals to supplement their time in ensemble.
 As a member of an ensemble, students become part of a musical community where the sum is greater than the whole of its parts.
 In an ensemble, a large group of students play through diverse repertoire in multiple genres.
 Experience playing in an ensemble not only improves one’s musical skills, but also life skills including collaboration, creativity, and communication.